-Proper Etiquette Scenarios, lecture/reading
+Proper Etiquette Scenarios, lecture/reading, extension activity

 "What is Proper Etiquette?"
-Scenarios sheet,

-"Courtroom Rules" and "Oral Program Process and Schedule" readings
+Scenarios sheet, "Courtroom Rules" and "Oral Program Process and Schedule" readings, Court of Appeals judges' bios, worksheet.

 One class period, designed to be done a day or two before Oral Arguments.